STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

    b2 --build-dir=/tmp/build-boost --layout=versioned toolset=clang install -j4

 We verified this using Boost V1.53.
-If you use a different version, just remember to replace ``/usr/local/include/boost-1_53`` with whatever include prefix you had in your installation.
+If you use a different version, just remember to replace ``/usr/local/include/boost-1_53`` with whatever prefix you used in your installation.

 Build HPX, finally
 ..................